ketancmaheshwari/dodone/README.md

 Introduction
 -------------

-This package contains a simple framework that allows BG users to run multiple independent tasks over a single outer qsub scheduler block allocation.
+This package contains a simple framework that allows users to run multiple independent tasks over a single outer qsub scheduler block allocation.
 The current implementation is for the ALCF BlueGene systems but can be extended to any system that supports schedulers such as Cobalt.